 But we also must rely on other drivers to act reasonably and for their equipment to function properly.
 Otherwise, an accident can result regardless of how carefully we behave.
 One fear that many drivers justifiably share when they encounter semi-trucks is that the truck will lose control and cause an accident.
 Admittedly, few things seem scarier than an 18-wheeler speeding down the road or coming up behind us with impaired brakes.

 Commercial trucks have accidents for a lot of reasons.
 Sometimes it’s driver error, and sometimes it’s equipment failure.
 Often, there are combinations of reasons.
 In one study, the Federal Motor Carrier Safety Administration (FMCSA) identified brake problems as a top “associated factor” in causing large truck crashes.
-While experts state that it is rare for big trucks to lose all braking, problems with braking clearly can result in crashes.
+While experts state that it is rare for big trucks to lose all braking, problems with semi brakes clearly can result in crashes.
 Below are some of the issues that occur.

-- Improper Maintenance - Many braking issues can be remedied before an accident occurs.
+- Improper maintenance - Many braking issues can be remedied before an accident occurs.
 Unfortunately, many trucking companies do not adequately inspect and maintain the brakes and other systems.
 This is often the result of an attempt to save money.
 Moreover, even when brake maintenance is performed, it is sometimes done negligently.

-- No Brake Problem - This entry may seem odd, but some experts believe that many supposed braking issues are actually driver issues.
+- No brake problem - This entry may seem odd, but some experts believe that many supposed braking issues are actually driver issues.
 After a crash, a responsible truck driver may attempt to deflect responsibility by blaming the brakes or other truck systems.

 Call with Questions